 Whatever happens, it really does happen for good.
 Once you’re able to clear the cloud of grief in your mind, you will be able to look at the bigger picture, and the bigger picture is certainly brighter and more beautiful.

-Once you realise that you just missed a storm, you will thank your stars that they left, and you will finally recover from ghosting.
-And this is the best way to respond to ghosting.
+Once you realize that you just missed a storm, you will thank your stars that they left, and you will finally recover from ghosting.
+You’ll figure out how to get over unrequited love, and this is the best way to respond to ghosting.

 9. Meet new people